afnog/sse/setup/kvm/index.md

 # VM setup using Libvirt and KVM

 Using Ubuntu 16.04.
-Follow [server.md](server.md) first to configure the server.
+Follow [server setup](../server/) first to configure the server.

 Install libvirt and KVM: